NoleSerrano/Avoid-The-Box/README.md

 Note: The space is used to create edge walls on the chance that the box flies near the middle of the screen.

 # Objective of the Game
 Avoid the box flying inside the screen by placing walls where the box is currently not at.
 The speed of the box has a chance to change at each collision.
+Specifically, the box's x velocity can be double its base velocity and the y's velocity cane be double its base velocity.
+Note, the x's velocity is double the y's velocity because the screen inside of the VM Emulator is 512x256.
+Further note, it's not as easy game as a game you would think where you can just rotate the black wall around the box.
+The variable speed of the box throws you off.

 # Video of Gameplay
 Link: https://gyazo.com/e85436737ae5cca00736f7005b81ffd7